Peacock vase produced by Tiffany Glass and Decorating Company, ca. 1901 (Cooper Hewitt)

 11 a.m.—12:15 p.m.
 Art Nouveau in France

-France excelled at the New Style.
+France excelled in the New Style.
 Rene Lalique, later famous for his glass, was a designer of sinuous mixed-media jewelry.
 Majorelle and Gaillard made furniture, and Mucha and de Feure painted.

 World Art History Certificate elective: Earn 1 credit*